College of Nursing

 Creighton University offers a value centered education grounded in the Ignatian Values with emphasis on Cura Personalis, Finding God in all things, Faith and Justice, and Women and Men for and with others.

-The College of Nursing provides opportunities and guidance for students to master the knowledge and skills necessary to become competent professional nurses and to develop their individual intellectual, spiritual, and physical potential.
-Qualities considered highly desirable for nursing are critical thinking skills; clinical reasoning and clinical judgment skills; sensitivity to the feelings, responses, and needs of others; professional communication skills; integrity; and a developed sense of values.
+The College of Nursing provides opportunities and guidance for students to master the knowledge and skills necessary to become competent and compassionate professional nurses and to develop their individual intellectual, spiritual, and physical potential.
+Qualities considered highly desirable for nursing are critical thinking skills; clinical reasoning and clinical judgment skills; empathy, responsiveness to the needs of others; professional communication skills; integrity; and a developed sense of values.
 The College believes that understanding and managing the care of clients can only be achieved by balancing the knowledge, skills, and values gained in the humanities, basic sciences, and nursing.

 The Goals of the College of Nursing are to: